jessica-nguyen-it/RHEL9-Homelab-AWS/lab-log/week5.md

 # Week 5 - Processes, Logs, and TuneD

 This week I dug into process management, log analysis, and TuneD.
 Process management and log analysis are big ones that I used extensively during my time as an SRE intern.
-TuneD, on the other hand, is completely new to me—a refreshing slice of learning.
-These notes will be in cheat‑sheet style to keep things concise.
+TuneD, on the other hand, is completely new to me (yay!)

+NOTE: Starting this week these notes will be in cheat‑sheet style to keep things concise.

 ## Process Management